bransfieldjack/UCD-data-analytics-certificate/README.md

 ### Git setup

 I am using Mac OS Catalina 10.15.7.

-To get install git on my local machine, I open the terminal and navigate to my working directory/folder where my project is.
+To get git installed on my local machine, I open the terminal and navigate to my working directory/folder where my project is.

 ```
 cd UCD/project/